secretformula/gmail-force-check/README.md

 gmail-force-check
 =================

 Script to force gmail to refresh more often.

-As described here: http://rakowski.pro/how-to-force-gmail-to-check-your-pop3-account-as-often-as-possible/
+###Usage
+1. Run this script every so often using crond (or systemd equiv)
+2. Filter out email based on unique message text